Table of contents

 Download this chart Figure 7: The upward trend in public sector net financial liabilities is largely because of increases in net debt

-Image .csv .xlsOur Public sector balance sheet tables: Appendix N presents a reconciliation between PSND ex and PSNFL ex, in the context of the other balance sheet measures summarised in Table 3.
+Image .csv .xlsOur Public sector balance sheet tables: Appendix N presents a reconciliation between PSND ex and PSNFL ex, in the context of the balance sheet measures summarised in Table 3.

 The additional assets and liabilities that fall outside of the PSND ex boundary, but are included in these wider balance sheet measures, are not updated monthly.
 Instead, they are updated quarterly, or when data becomes available.
+These data were last updated on 20 December 2024.

-A more detailed presentation of the public sector balance sheet is available in our Public sector net worth: Appendix O dataset, released on 20 September 2024.
+A more detailed presentation of the public sector balance sheet is available in our Public sector net worth: Appendix O dataset, released on 20 December 2024.

 Back to table of contents8.
 Revisions